tailhook/rotor/README.rst

 Note: both benchmarks are run on **single threaded** server.

-The bencmarks are too early (not a full implementation of HTTP), so no comparison bencmarks listed here.
+The benchmarks are too early (not a full implementation of HTTP), so no comparison bencmarks listed here.